 Ah at last – hedge trimming, a garden task that quite appeals to non-gardeners, my chance to shine.
 Never mind the dividing, propagating and other fiddly garden activities that have a high attrition rate in my hands, a pair of sheers and I’m back in the game.

 Elaine’s right, hedges are a Godsend here.
-Griselinia and Escallonia are absolute weapons against the Polar blasts in East Lothian.
-Clipping keeps both usefully dense but unfortunately my Griselinia has something in common with Laura’s dinosaur – at 20 feet it’s escaped and roaming the earth.
+Griselinia and Escallonia are absolute weapons against the Polar blasts of the Far North.
+Clipping keeps both usefully dense, but unfortunately Griselinia has something in common with Laura’s dinosaur – it can easily grow to 20 feet and start roaming the Earth.

 No such problems with Louise’s ‘plant of the moment ‘ which is elegance personified and only needs the occasional trim to keep it looking good.